Interim Payment on Account of Costs

 A few observations can be made on this:

 (1) the purpose of the rule, is to enable the receiving party to receive a payment towards some of its expenditure on legal fees, so that it is not kept 'out of pocket' for the whole sum while the detailed assessment process progresses towards a final determination (if no agreement on quantum can be reached between the parties).
-For receiving parties with limited funds, this interim payment may ease financial difficulties, which might otherwise have pressurised the receiving party to settle for a lower sum than it might otherwise be entitled to, just to get early payment.
+For receiving parties with limited funds, this interim payment may ease financial difficulties, which might otherwise have pressurised the receiving party to settle for a lower sum in the detail assessment process (as to what are recoverable costs), than it might be entitled to, just to get early payment.
 It may also reduce the incentive on the paying party, to delay and prolong/protract the detailed assessment process[2].

 (2) In Excalibur Ventures LLC v Texas Keystone Inc [2015] EWHC 566 (Comm) (‘Excalibur Ventures’), Christopher Clarke LJ in the High Court observed: